Ten things you need to know about Vitamin D

 One of the many downsides of being hypothyroid is the inability to absorb and/or metabolize a variety of vitamins and minerals, mostly due to low stomach acid.

 And unfortunately, many Vit D challenged patients think that all they have to do is sit in the sun and they will create enough Vitamin D. Not so for many hypothyroid patients!
 I was fortunate to have a decent doctor who tested my Vitamin D level when knowledge about vitamin D deficiency was in its infancy.
-My level was 19 with a normal range of 30 – 100 ng/ml and he put me on high doses of Vitamin D3.
+My level was 19 with a normal range of 30 to 100 ng/ml.
+He put me on high doses of Vitamin D3.
 Imagine my surprise when six months later, I didn’t need my daily asthma inhaler and I didn’t have a cold all year!

 Today, there are mountains of research into a myriad of issues that can be affected by Vitamin D. There is also a forward-thinking Vitamin D Council that will keep you apprised of current findings.
 In the Council’s December 21, 2013, newsletter, it reported about a study done in South Korea which found a link between vitamin D deficiency and autoimmune thyroid disease (AITD).

-The researchers found that “people who were deficient in vitamin D were much more likely to have TPO-Ab positive tests.”
+Researchers have found that “people who were deficient in vitamin D were much more likely to have TPO-Ab positive tests, [which is related to having Hashimoto’s].”
 TPO-Ab is a marker for autoimmune thyroid disease and measures the level of antibodies specific to fighting thyroid-related cells.
 The Council newsletter went on to say, “The researchers calculated that those who were severely deficient in vitamin D had nearly twice as high the risk of a positive TPO-Ab test compared to those who were sufficient.”

-The ten most important things you need to know about Vitamin D, with AITD or not:
+The ten most important points you need to know about Vitamin D, with AITD or not:

 - Vitamin D is not really a vitamin.
 Vitamin D is a fat-soluble steroid hormone precursor that you get primarily from either sun exposure or supplementation.
 A very small amount comes from a few foods we eat.

-- Vitamin D has been known for its contribution to the maintenance of normal levels of calcium and phosphorus in the bloodstream.
+- Vitamin D helps maintain normal levels of calcium and phosphorus in the bloodstream.
 Current research has discovered that vitamin D levels can also impact a wide range of health issues, such as:

 - The vitamin D that you take into your body is changed by your liver into a substance called 25(OH)D. Vitamin D (25 (OH)D) is usually measured on a scale of 30 – 100 ng/ml.
 Below 30 is commonly considered deficient.

-- The recommended daily amount of vitamin D is also a matter for debate.
-For example, this amount ranges from 400 IU/day by the US government, 1,500 – 2,000 IU /day by the Endocrine Society to 5,000 IU/day by the Vitamin D Council.
+- The recommended daily amount of vitamin D3 is also a matter for debate.
+For example, this amount ranges from 400 IU/day by the US government, 1,500 — 2,000 IU /day by the Endocrine Society, to 5,000 IU/day by the Vitamin D Council.
 Grassroots Health has a chart on its web site that tells you how much vitamin D to take to change your level and says that intake of 35 IU/lb of body weight estimates the ideal daily dose.
 These amounts can be affected by amount of body fat, gut inflammation, high cortisol levels, auto-immune issues, impaired fat absorption, use of drugs that reduce absorption, aging, and genetic defects, Since intake amount doesn’t guarantee optimal levels, testing on a regular basis is highly recommended.
-But many thyroid patients have discovered that they don’t begin to raise their levels until they are at 5000 IU at the least, probably due to absorption issues inherent with our low stomach acid levels.
+But many thyroid patients have discovered that they don’t begin to raise their levels until they are at 5000 IU at the least, and many state they need 10,000 IU’s daily, probably due to absorption issues inherent with our low stomach acid levels.
 See #9 below.

 - The Vitamin D Council recommends taking vitamin D3 rather than vitamin D2.
 Vitamin D3 is the type of vitamin D naturally produced by your body in response to sun exposure, while vitamin D2 is not.
 In the United States, most over-the-counter vitamin D supplements are D3.
 Other than that, it doesn’t matter what form of vitamin D you take, whether it’s in a capsule, tablet or liquid.
 For most people, vitamin D is easily absorbed in the body and you don’t need to worry about what time of day you take it or whether you take it with meals.